 The inputs-targets correlations might indicate to us what factors most influence patients’ obesity level.

-Here, the most correlated variables with obesity levels are caloric food, family_history_with_overweight and age.
+The most correlated variables with obesity levels are caloric food, family_history_with_overweight, and age.

 The third step is to set the model parameters.
-For approximation project type, it is composed of:
+For approximation, the project type is composed of:

-The mean and standard deviation is set as the scaling method, while the minimum and maximum is set as the unscaling method.
+The mean and standard deviation are set as the scaling method, while the minimum and maximum are set as the unscaling method.
 The activation function chosen for this model is the hyperbolic tangent activation function and the linear activation function for the hidden layer and the output layer, respectively.